lorix-lpan/ccc_helper/README.md

 question directory.

 ######Behaviours
-As an optional function of this program, it comes in at the last.
-The only required is to decide to fetch the data from CCC's web server by inputing y or
+As an optional function of this program, it comes in at last.
+The only thing required for the user to do is to decide to fetch the data from CCC's web server by inputing y or
 n.
 If y is chosen, the following process will be triggered:

-1. Creating a temporary directory named data-RANDOME at /home/$USER where RANDOM is a variable contains the value of a random integer.
+1. Create a temporary directory named data-RANDOME at /home/$USER where RANDOM is a variable contains the value of a random integer.

   Example directory created: /home/lawrence/data-1234